EPCCed/eidf-docs/docs/services/gitlab/cicd.md

 # Continuous Integration and Continuous Deployment (CI/CD) with EIDF GitLab

-A repository containing some common GitLab CI/CD configurations and relevant examples is maintained at [GitLab CI/CD Examples](https://gitlab.eidf.ac.uk/Liz/cicd-examples)

-## Harbor Integration and the ECIR
+## GitLab Harbor Integration and the ECIR

-We recommend that users setup Harbor Integration to automate the use of the EIDF Container Image Registry (ECIR) as the pull and push location for container images.
-The ECIR is recommended as it is part of EIDF infrastructure and hence provides speed over external registries as well as a number of built in Security features such as SBOM and security scanning via Trivy.
-More documentation around the ECIR can be found in the [ECIR documentation](../registry/overview.md) and the [ECIR working with documentation](../registry/working-with.md).
+We recommend that users set up Harbor Integration to automate the use of the EIDF Container Image Registry (ECIR) as the pull and push location for container images.
+The ECIR is recommended as it is part of EIDF infrastructure and hence provides speed over external registries as well as a number of built-in security features such as software bills of materials (SBOMs) and security scanning via Trivy.
+More documentation around the ECIR can be found in the [ECIR documentation](../registry/index.md) and the [ECIR working with documentation](../registry/working-with.md).

-We assume users have setup an ECIR project and Push Robot which are detailed in ECIR Working with sections [Creating a Project Repository](../registry/working-with.md#creating-a-project-repository) and [Creating Robot Accounts for the Registry](../registry/working-with.md#creating-robot-accounts-for-the-registry) respectively.
+We assume users have set up an ECIR project and ECIR push robot account for the project which can be done by contacting the [EIDF Helpdesk](https://portal.eidf.ac.uk/queries/submit).

 Users should follow the [GitLab documentation on Harbor Integration](https://docs.gitlab.com/user/project/integrations/harbor/), making note of the following values to be input: